 This week we have a guest blog from Calendly’s Chief Product Officer, Annie Pearl.
-To keep up to date with all of the latest news in SaaS, sign up here.

 By now, it’s clear the pandemic has permanently altered the future of work.
 The technology required to meet today’s needs and tomorrow’s challenges stretches beyond IT and touches every corner of an organization.
 Businesses are rethinking enterprise-class data, systems, budgets, and the SaaS solutions required to adapt and thrive in permanent hybrid and remote work environments.

 As Chief Product Officer at Calendly, I am both a witness to and an influencer of many of these changes firsthand.
 Companies are adopting our modern scheduling SaaS platform as part of a strategy to boost productivity and collaboration, enhance the employee experience, optimize the customer experience, and revamp their tech stacks.
 We’ve watched our 10M+ users adjust to the distributed, digital workforce over the past year.
 Three particular themes have surfaced as indicators for SaaS adoption in the enterprise in 2022.

 #1 Growing enterprise budgets and the rise of Product Led Growth (PLG) companies will force greater collaboration between IT, end-users, and product leaders.

 CIO budgets are soaring, and historically this has signaled a tilt in the enterprise power dynamic toward IT.
 However, a greater focus on the employee experience moving into 2022, and the PLG companies that enable it, will shift buying patterns toward a more bottom-up approach.